pmccaffrey6/jupyter-blog/README.md

 ### Other Tips
 When using the `pelican-ipynb` plugin, there are a few other stylistic modifications that are recommended.
 In this repo, these are included in a `custom.css` file imported in the `base.html` template.
 The modifications include reducing the font-size of the `code_cell`s and hiding the `prompt` elements.

-## Quick And Dirty With Docker
-This repo also includes a `Dockerfile` which will privision an Ubuntu:16.04 container set up with python and all required dependencies.
-This container is just meant to be a development convenience to bootstrap the environment necessary to craft and push out blog posts.
-The simplest way to work with this is just to build the container `docker build -t <container name> .` and then run the container, exposing a port and, importantly, mounting this repo within the container:

-`docker run -it -v <path-to-jupyter-blog-repo>:/jupyter-blog -p <host port>:<container port> <image> /bin/bash`

-## Storing And Working With Blog Content
-This repo exists as a general purpose build environment and example for blogging with pelican and jupyter.
-As such, the intention here is that many different blogs can run this build pipeline over their respective assets.
-In my personal case, I have my blog content in a private repo which I just mount onto this container.

-As such, the it's better to avoid the default tree structure of pelican wherein both the `content` and `output` folders are co-located alongside pelican's conf files etc...
-By avoiding this, you can easily manage this repo for building alongside your own separate public or private repo for content.

-Thus, it's best to mount your blog content in a separate root directory and reference it in your pelican commands.
-I use `~/blog-content` and, therefore, the pelican command to build the assets is like so:

-`pelican ~/blog-content/content -s /jupyter-blog/pelicanconf.py -o ~/blog-content/output`

-### Creating Blog Posts From Jupyter Notebooks:
-1. Create any notebooks you want in the `content` folder.
-Again, this is `~/blog-content/content`
-> Remember to create corresponding `.ipynb-meta` files.

-2. Edit pelicanconf.py to the lines that activate the `pelican-ipynb` plugin.

-3. Run the `pelican`.
-As mentioned above, this is:

-`pelican ~/blog-content/content -s /jupyter-blog/pelicanconf.py -o ~/blog-content/output`.

-### Previewing Output:
-Switch to the `output` directory and run `python3 -m http.server`.